 4. See a memorial that looks like a starship

 Podgaric is much like any Croatian town, its past remains very much part of its present.
 Croatia’s wartime history is found all over the country, yet no monument or memorial is quite as distinctive as that found in the Podgaric hills.
 Dusan Dzamonja’s 1960s masterpiece attracts visitors aplenty for its truly otherworldly design, which looks like a replica of a Star Wars spacecraft.
 Some say it’s a TIE Fighter, some say it’s the Millennium Falcon, but we all say it’s sensational and definitely worth seeing.

 Croatia’s seaside towns are all jewels of the Mediterranean in their own right, yet it’s Zadar where you’ll find the Sea Organ.
 Unlike anything else you’ve ever heard, it’s a collection of 35 pipes hidden beneath the 230 steps of the town’s seafront promenade.
 When hit by the waves, the steps emit soothing tunes from little gaps connected to those pipes, creating entirely natural music in a way that means you never hear the same tune twice.

-Don’t be shy in exploring this stunning country from top to bottom, because we’ve only scratched the surface of the secrets it holds.
+Don’t be shy in exploring this stunning country from top to bottom, because we’ve only scratched the surface of the secrets it holds and make sure to check out our Croatia holiday All Inclusive deals.
 Have you discovered any hidden gems on your Croatian travels?
 If so, let us know in the comments below.